Amplify Colorado

 Who is eligible to be included?

-Individuals who identify as a person of color or part of a marginalized community are eligible to be included in the Amplify Colorado directory.
 We’re looking for sources covering a wide range of geographic regions and areas of expertise: from politics, to arts, to science, sports and more!
 Expertise also includes lived experience, so if you believe you can offer insight on any topic a reporter might cover, for example, the high cost of housing, finding child care, choosing a school, etc., please consider adding your name.

 Can I suggest myself?
 How about multiple people?